 Step 5: Repair and Maintenance Obligations

 Maintenance responsibilities are frequently split between the restaurant tenant and the landlord.
 Specify when particular parties will be required to accomplish various kinds of repairs or maintenance tasks.
 The agreement may, for example, state that the renter is responsible for the upkeep of HVAC systems.
 Don’t forget to specify how and when the landlord may perform maintenance activities on the tenant’s behalf, particularly if the tenant fails to meet the agreement’s duties.

 What is the cost of renting a restaurant space?

 The typical cost of monthly rent is $5000, according to a restaurant owner survey of over 400 restaurants across the US.
 In prominent cities, it can be even more expensive.
 Renting out a restaurant for pop-ups or short-termers can cost anywhere from $100 to $500 per hour, with the price varying greatly based on location.
 In San Francisco, for example, an upmarket sake tasting room for hire costs $2,000 per hour for at least two hours.

 What is the best type of lease for a restaurant?

 A short-term lease allows you the flexibility to relocate if you need more room, but a long-term lease ensures that you won’t have to worry about relocation costs after you have settled in.
 Landlords will usually give you a better bargain if you sign a long-term lease.
-You can utilize the sample commercial Restaurant Lease agreement to ensure you didn’t forget any important information.
-It is important to be strategic on the length of lease you are planning for your restaurant.
+You can utilize the sample commercial restaurant lease agreement to ensure you didn’t forget any important information.
+It is important to be strategic about the length of the lease you are planning for your restaurant.

 What are the pros of leasing a commercial property?